CUREd-Plus/cuRed/README.md

 The R code in this package is in the [R directory](./R/) and an overview is available in [R/README.md](R/README.md).
 Each function has documentation to describe how it works.

+# Configuration

+The configuration files are contained in the [inst/extdata/config/](./inst/extdata/config/) directory.
+The main configuration file for the data pipeline is written in a YAML document at [inst/extdata/config/config.yaml](inst/extdata/config/config.yaml) which specifies the options that are relevant for all data sets.

+There is also a configuration file that specifies each data set.

+## Logs

+See the [logging section](CONTRIBUTING.md#Logging) of the contribution documentation.

 # Development

 To work on this code, please read the [contributing guide](CONTRIBUTING.md).